rpbouman/huey/README.md

 - Accessible.
 Huey uses semantic HTML and aria-roles.
 Please let us know if you find Huey has accessibility issues!
 - Run it your way!
   - Huey is a static webapp: you can simply download or checkout the source tree, and open src/index.html in your browser (as ```file://``` - no server required).
 But if you like, you can serve from any webserver like you would with any web page.
-  - The latest stable release is availabe online as [Live demo site](https://rpbouman.github.io/huey/src/index.html).
+  - The latest stable release is available online as [Live demo site](https://rpbouman.github.io/huey/src/index.html).
 One click and you're up and running!
 Even in this setup, any data you process with Huey remains local and private.
 There is no active server-side process.
   - Huey is also a <a href="https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps" target="_blank" rel="noopener noreferrer">progressive web app</a> (PWA).
 This lets you install Huey on your device just as if it's a native app.
 [Running as PWA is described in more detail later in this readme](#running-huey-on-your-device-as-progressive-web-app-pwa).
 - It's free!
 Huey is released under the [MIT license](https://github.com/rpbouman/huey?tab=MIT-1-ov-file#readme), just like DuckDB.